leannenorthrop/p/README.md

 ### Monitoring the Pomodoro

-To play a ringing sound (or do any other action) at the end of a pomodoro use a command such as this:
+To add pomodoro status to prompt can use `p ss`, or to play a ringing sound (or do any other action) at the end of a pomodoro use a command such as this:

 ```
 $ p wait && afplay ring.wav